We have a new FACS website. Let us know what you think

-The Scheme is being piloted in four NSW Police Force Local Area Commands:
+The Scheme is currently operating in four NSW Police Force Local Area Commands:

 Postcodes and police stations covered by the participating local area commands can be found by searching for the above local area commands on the NSW Police website.

 A person who may be at risk, or a concerned third party, such as friend, relative or professional working with the family may apply.